 - Type your U.S. Senator’s name into an Internet search engine.

-- Use the “Contact” function (typically in the upper right hand corner of the home page) to send an e-mail urging cosponsorship of S.604.
+- Use the “Contact” function (typically in the upper right hand corner of the home page) to send an e-mail urging sponsorship of this bill.